SimoneGianni/tsMatchers/README.md

 ```

 Where :
-1. "this this is true" is the message you'll see if the assertion fails
+1. "this thing is true" is the message you'll see if the assertion fails
 2. `x` is the value to be checked, and can be anything
 3. `rule` is a rule to match, can be a raw value or a matcher obtained using matching functions explained below